The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 You can adjust its visor for effective sun (and branches) protection.
 But I don’t recommend removing it completely.

-It’s a shame Sanction doesn’t have a removable chin protector, but none of the full-face MTB helmets in this list has.
+It’s a shame Sanction doesn’t have a removable chin protector, but none of the full-face MTB helmets on this list have one.

 O’Neal Sonus Deft